Ashoka: Death

+Archaeological remains

 Architecture

 Besides the various stupas attributed to Ashoka, the pillars erected by him survive at various places in the Indian subcontinent.

-Ashoka is often credited with the beginning of stone architecture in India, possibly following the introduction of stone-building techniques by the Greeks after Alexander the Great.
+Ashoka is often credited with the beginning of stone architecture in India, dedicated to Buddhism, possibly following the introduction of stone-building techniques by the Greeks after Alexander the Great.
 Before Ashoka's time, buildings were probably built in non-permanent material, such as wood, bamboo or thatch.
 Ashoka may have rebuilt his palace in Pataliputra by replacing wooden material by stone, and may also have used the help of foreign craftmen.
 Ashoka also innovated by using the permanent qualities of stone for his written edicts, as well as his pillars with Buddhist symbolism.

 Symbols

 Ashokan capitals were highly realistic and used a characteristic polished finish, Mauryan polish, giving a shiny appearance to the stone surface.
 Lion Capital of Ashoka, the capital of one of the pillars erected by Ashoka features a carving of a spoked wheel, known as the Ashoka Chakra.
 This wheel represents the wheel of Dhamma set in motion by the Gautama Buddha, and appears on the flag of modern India.
 This capital also features sculptures of lions, which appear on the seal of India.